THE DOVER WAR MEMORIAL PROJECT

 Dyer, (S. A.) A. S.

 He was the son of Henry Martin Dyer and Johanna Louisa Dyer of 192 Union Road, Dover (formerly, in 1901, of 166 Clarendon Street), and brother to Abraham Henry Martin (above).
-They had a sister, Edith Louise.
-They were nephews and niece to Edward George (below).
+They had sisters Edith Louise, Lucy, and Violet.
+They were nephews and niece to Edward George (below) and cousins to William Henry Dyer

 He was born at Christchurch (probably the parish, Dover), enlisted in Dover, and lived at Tower Hamlets, Dover.